tls-inspector/rootca/README.md

 TLS Inspector provides an API to pragmatically query for and download certificate bundles.

 The base of the API is `https://api.tlsinspector.com`.

-All requests must have a user-agent header.
+All requests must have a valid and somewhat identifiable user-agent header.
+We reject requests that use a default user agent header such as `curl/...` or `python-requests/...`.

+This API is provided "as-is" and with no guarantees of availability or up-time.
+We reserve the right to revoke your access to the API at our discretion.

 ### Get Latest Bundle Name